IMERSS/imerss-bioinfo/Galiano Data Paper Vol I.md

     node src/compare.js data/dataPaper-I/reintegrated.csv data/dataPaper-I-in/reintegrated.csv

 This will produce scratch files excess1.csv and excess2.csv in the current directory listing the taxa which are in excess in each direction.

+The expectation is that
+excess1.csv contains three lines, which all represent higher taxa which occur in observations which were elided from the critical summaries:

+* Pectinariidae
+* Thaliacea, a Tunicate whose presence is noted in the article text
+* Glyceridae

+These unreconciled taxa represent three higher order taxonomic groups that were identified only to class or family.
+Because this higher order taxonomic resolution would not add significant information to our assessment of the marine animal diversity represented around Galiano Island, these taxa were excluded from our critical summaries of unique taxa, though they do appear in the published catalogs.

-The expectation is that excess1.csv is empty, and excess2.csv contains two entries:
+, and excess2.csv contains two entries:

 * Heterochone calyx, from the data of Jackson Chu for which there is no corresponding catalogue entry.